Getting Started with Blippit Boards: Complete Launch Guide

 If the link expires:

-• staff simply go to any Blippit login page
+• teachers can go to any Blippit login page (app or dashboard)

-• they’ll receive a fresh link and can join immediately
+• a fresh link will be sent and joining Blippit can be done again.

-Tip: Invite senior/subject leaders first so they can model early use.
+Tip: Invite senior/subject leaders are great to invite in early on so they can model early use.

 Step 2.
-Explain what Blippit Boards is for
+Explaining what Blippit Boards is for

 • Blippit Boards is for capturing worthwhile moments from the lived curriculum